You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Ammonia, BHA/BHT (Butylated hydroxyanisole, butylated hydroxytoluene), Chlorine, Coal tar dye (P-phenylenediamine), DEA (Diethanolamine), DBP (Dibutyl phthalate), Fluoride, Formaldehyde (listed as DMDM hydantoin, Diazolidinyl urea, imidazolidinyl urea), Mica, Parabens, Phthalates, Petroleum jelly, PTFE (Polytetrafluoroethylene), SLS/SLES (Sodium Laureth Sulfate), Sodium hydroxide, and Triclosan.

 Baby wipes and all commercial detergents may contain phenoxyethanol.
-This toxin is said to cause skin and lung irritation.
+This toxin causes skin and lung irritation.
 Over long-term exposure, inhaled or through skin contact, it may be toxic to the kidneys, nervous system, and liver.

 How to Minimize Chemical Exposure in Your Home: Actionable Tips: